 Indoor air quality can be improved dramatically by following these five tips:

-- Keep Floors Clean – Dust has notably negative effect on air quality.
+- Keep Floors Clean – Dust has a notably negative effect on air quality.
 Aside from being an irritant in its own right, dust can also absorb chemicals from a variety of sources and other pollutants that are tracked in from outside.
 So vacuum, mop, and make use of floor mats in businesses.

 - Humidity – Having incorrect humidity levels can encourage dust, fungal growth, and mold – which combine to decrease indoor air quality.
 Humidity levels should be at 30 to 50 percent.
 We advise using a dehumidifier, fixing leaky pipes to reduce moisture, vent hot air from appliances outdoors, and making sure drip pans are regularly emptied.